 - Measures 1 and 2: Measures 1 and 2 assess if an IIS has the capability to accept a query and return a response.
 Measure 1 is a query that has been around longer than Measure 2.
-Measure 2 is a new query as part of release 1.5 of the National IG and is included in the Centers for Medicare and Medicaid Services (CMS) Promoting Interoperability [program](#). - Measures 3, 4, and 6: These measure the RSP from the IIS for the proper answer (e.g., did the IIS accept and process a query with the proper HL7 RSP profile) as well as RSP conformance.
-All IIS used the proper HL7 profile, but the RSP failed technical conformance.
+Measure 2 is a new query as part of release 1.5 of the National IG and is included in the Centers for Medicare and Medicaid Services (CMS) Promoting Interoperability [program](#). - Measures 3, 4, 5, and 6: These measure the RSP from the IIS for the proper answer (e.g., did the IIS accept and process a query with the proper HL7 RSP profile) as well as RSP conformance.
+Of the IIS that did not meet these measures, all used the proper HL7 profile, but the RSP failed technical conformance.
 Conformance with a defined standard is an all-or-nothing measurement.
-Although some IIS were extremely close to passing while others were on the opposite end of the spectrum, both are classified as "does not meet." - Measure 5: Measure 5 attempted to submit twins to the IIS to validate it can respond with a conformant RSP message when multiple possible patients are found.
-In most cases, the IIS did not detect these patients as twins.
-As such, the test was unable to measure the condition it was intending to evaluate because the preconditions are not present in the IIS.
-This measure will need to be reconsidered to determine if there is value in continuing this measure.
+Although some IIS were extremely close to passing while others were on the opposite end of the spectrum, both are classified as "does not meet."
+Due to the complicated testing method of Measure 5, there were 5 IIS that could not be measured due to the only returning a single patient in RSP.